Immigration Information for South Africans moving and immigrating to the Republic of Ireland

 We highly recommend you read the information off these sites to ensure you fully understand all the concepts and processes.

-All data on this website, is compiled and extracted from those sites to make this specific to South African passport holders (or Dual SA and EU/British/other passports).
+All data on this website, is compiled and extracted from those sites to make this specific to South African passport holders (or Dual SA and Irish/EU/British/other passports).
 The reason we are doing this, is to make the information relevant to South Africans in particular, comparing what we have known in SA to here in Ireland.

 We recommend you have a notepad and start noting down what's important for your move thereby creating a tailor-made guide for your family circumstances.
 That file of information that you gather is going to be your go-to from when you start to well after you arrive.